emagiz/emdocs/mds/microlearning/crashcourse-platform-design-what-is-a-message-mapping.md

 # What is a message mapping

-In this microlearning we will educate you what we mean when we talk about message mapping
+In this microlearning, we will educate you on what we mean when we talk about message mapping

 Should you have any questions, please contact academy@emagiz.com.